luketurner/starter-kit/README.rst

 The components are very well-documented in their respective source files.
 An overview of all the components is available in the Components_ section of this README.

-For details about how to include different assets in your application, see `Using Webpack`_.
-Generally speaking, just use ``require`` to include HTML, CSS, S[AC]SS, images, fonts, JavaScript, and CoffeeScript.
+For details about how to include different assets in your application, see the `Using Webpack`_ section.
+Generally speaking, though, you just use CommonJS-style ``require`` to include HTML, CSS, S[AC]SS, images, fonts, JavaScript, and CoffeeScript.
+All asset handling is done through webpack_.

 The CoffeeScript components in this project were inspired by many sources.
 Using lightweight components to "roll your own" application-specific framework was an idea inspired by "modular frameworks" like mercury_ and ampersand_.
 The general architecture of the components, emphasizing event handling, centralized state, and virtual DOM, was modeled after unidirectional data flow architectures like re-frame_ and Flux_.